If you enjoy the story, please give it a like, a comment or a review,

 Alex frowned.
 “You did not think mother was beautiful.”
-He’d always though his mother a great beauty, with her honey brown hair and huge green eyes, framed by a small heart shaped face.
+He’d always thought his mother a beauty, with her honey brown hair and green eyes.

 “No, pretty but not beautiful, that is not to say I did not love her.
-Over time we became best friends, I also admired her spirit of adventure, she was always willing to go traipsing through the forest with me, while her cousin Cecil wouldn’t even set a toe beyond her garden path.
-Your mother would follow me while I went hunting with the men, or hiking through the hills.
-Of course she would stop from time to time to spout off something about this plant or that plant.
-I never paid much mind to what she said till the day I was gored by a wild boar in the leg.
+Over time we became best friends, I also admired her spirit of adventure, she was always willing to go traipsing through the forest with me, while her cousin Cecil wouldn’t even set a toe beyond the garden path.
+Your mother would follow me while I went hunting or hiking.
+Of course, she would stop from time to time to spout off something about this plant or that plant.
+I never paid much mind to what she said till the day I was gored by a wild boar.
 You know she saved my life don’t you.”

-“Aye she shot the boar in the eye killing it while your guards cowered.”
-Alex never tired of hearing the tale; it always made him smile to think of his tiny mother staring down a charging boar.
+“Yes, she shot the boar in the eye killing it while your guards cowered.”
+Alex was never tired of hearing the tale; it always made him smile to think of his tiny mother staring down a charging boar.

 “Hell of a shot she was.
-Then while my servants had a fit over my injury your mother calmly cared for my wound, stopped the bleeding with moss from a stream, then crumpled tree bark into it to take away the pain and stop infection.”
-Rollo smiled fondly then took a long swig of wine.
-“She even instructed my fool servants on how best to make a drag to return me to court.
+Then while my servants had a fit over my injury your mother calmly cared for my wound, stopped the bleeding with moss, then crumpled tree bark into it to take away the pain and stop infection.”
+Rollo smiled and then took a long swig of wine.
+“She even instructed my servants on how to make a drag to return me to court.
 She then tended my wounds and stayed with me till I was well.
-When time came for me to decide on who to wed my father told me it was down to two choices, I could have her cousin or your mother, your mother was very rich as was her cousin, but I decided if I was to spend a life time with a woman I should at least enjoy her company.
-I’d also fallen for her, she was tiny but as fierce as a she bear when need be.
+When the time came for me to decide on who to wed my father told me it was down to two choices, I could have her cousin or your mother, your mother was very rich as was her cousin, but I decided if I was to spend a lifetime with a woman I should at least enjoy her company.
+I’d also fallen for her; she was tiny but as fierce as a she bear.
 She was also good company and loyal.
 I never regretted the decision to marry her, she was a true friend and help mate and gave me not only you but your brothers and sisters.”

-“I see.”
-Alex replied, somehow unsettled by his father’s words.
+“I see,” Alex replied, unsettled by his father’s words.
 He’d always thought his father had been as dazzled by his mother’s beauty as he had been.
 “You did not like her looks.”

 Alex poked at his meat trying to buy time.
 “I would like to meet a woman and see if she likes me for who I am and not my wealth before I wed her.
 It is hard to believe any of those simpering bird brains I have met like me for myself; they all like me because I am a prince.”

-“Ah I see your dilemma.
-You could simply marry one that you feel some desire for and then once you have begot an heir, take a girl you like for a mistress.
+“Ah, I see your dilemma.
+You could simply marry one that you feel some desire for and then once you have begotten an heir, take a girl you like for a mistress.
 T’was what my father did.”
-Rollo stuffed a large slice of roast beef into his mouth and chewed nosily for a minute.
+Rollo stuffed a large slice of roast beef into his mouth and chewed noisily.

-Alex scowled at his father who continued to chew loudly.
-His father might be a king but he still had the table manners of the warlord that he’d been as a young man.
+Alex scowled at his father, his father might be a king but he still had the table manners of the warlord that he’d been.
 “I can’t think grandmother was too happy about that.”

 Rollo shrugged.
 “No mother was rarely happy, but father was.”

-“I would rather marry a girl I find both desirable and intelligent who also desires me for myself and not because I’m a prince.”
-Alex replied pushing away his plate.
+“I would rather marry a girl I find both desirable and intelligent who also desires me for myself and not because I’m a prince,” Alex replied.

 “If I might your majesty.”
-Giles, Alexander’s cousin and friend said from the other end of the table.
+Giles, Alexander’s cousin, said from the other end of the table.

-“What is it Giles?”
-Rollo asked waving a hand at him before reaching for his wine again.
+“What is it, Giles?”
+Rollo asked waving a hand at him.

-“Alexander’s problem stems from the problem he is a prince, he simply has to go someplace where no one will know him as Prince Alexander Thorbrand.
+“Alexander’s problem stems from the problem he is a prince, he simply has to go someplace where no one will know him as a prince.
 Then he will have nothing but his charm to attract a worthy wife.”
-Giles replied fixing his gaze on Alexander.
+Giles replied.

-“Go someplace no one knows him, what are you saying boy?”
-Rollo drained his glass then motioned a footman over to fill it again.
+“Go someplace no one knows him, what are you suggesting?”
+Rollo drained his glass then motioned a footman over to fill it.

 “Her late majesty left a large estate to Alex in her native city of Travanger if I remember correctly.
-Your sister in law Lady Valencia lives there now.
-The estate possesses a large garden as well, his majesty could go to Travanger and take on a disguise, there is a very large and well known university in Travanger that only takes girls of noble birth.”
-Giles shifted his gaze from Alexander to the king and then back again.
+Your sister-in-law Lady Valencia lives there now.
+The estate possesses a large garden as well, his majesty could go to Travanger and take on a disguise.
+There is a very large university in Travanger that only takes girls of noble birth.”
+Giles shifted his gaze from Alexander to the king and then back.

 “I’m not following you boy just spit it out.”
-King Rollo finished his glass of wine and fixed Giles with a scowl.
+King Rollo fixed Giles with a scowl.

 “The University has a very large market before it; the Prince could pose as say a flower seller and study ladies as they come and go.
 Once he spots a few likely candidates he could pose as a simple nobleman and arrange to meet them in a more sophisticated setting.
-He would then know which of the ladies was truly interested in him and not just his title.”
-Giles replied giving the king a nervous smile.
+He would then know which of the ladies was truly interested in him and not his title.”
+Giles replied.

-Rollo stuffed more meat in his mouth then nodded.
-“Out all of you I want to speak to my son and his friend alone, and leave the damn wine.”
+Rollo nodded.
+“Out all of you I want to speak to my son and his friend alone and leave the damn wine.”
 The servants hurried to comply, closing the dining room door after them.
 “Now Giles tell me more of your plan.”

-Over the next hour Giles detailed his plan of passing off Alex, and his two friends Ahern and Bowden as simple street merchants in the market of Travanger.
-He even detailed a plan of making them traveling wagons, to help with their disguises and how he would pose as a helper to Bowden.
+Over the next hour, Giles detailed his plan of passing off Alex, and his two friends Ahern and Bowden as simple street merchants in the market of Travanger.
+He even detailed a plan of making them traveling wagons, to help with their disguises.

-“I like it, tis a good plan.
+“I like it, it’s a good plan.
 But you must take more men, ten at least.
 Alex is my first born and I’d not have him put in jeopardy.”
-Rollo said before downing another flagon of wine.
+Rollo said.

-“You’d let me go to Travanger?”
+“You’d let me go to?”
 Alex demanded in surprise.
-He was more than a bit annoyed that his father had not only gone along with Giles plan, but had insisted he take guards with him.
-He was a man of twenty nine and had fought in battle twice, not a child that needed coddling.
-“I do not need guards father, I can handle myself.”
+He was more than a bit annoyed that his father had not only gone along with Giles’s plan but had insisted he take guards with him.
+He was a man of twenty- nine and had fought in battle twice, not a child that needed coddling.
+“I do not need guards, I can handle myself.”

 “You take the damn guards or you stay home and marry a girl of my choosing.
-I’ve been too lenient on you as you were my favorite, but its time you acted as a man.
+I’ve been too lenient on you as you were my favorite, but it’s time you acted as a man.
 My father gave me little choice, but I promised your mother I’d let you have some freedom.
-Now either you try Giles plan or I summon every lord in the kingdom with a daughter of age and you pick one by the week end.”
-Rollo thundered pounding his tankard on the table, and sending wine sloshing everywhere.
+Now either you try Giles’s plan or I summon every lord in the kingdom with a daughter of age and you pick one by the weekend.”
+Rollo thundered pounding his tankard on the table and sending wine sloshing everywhere.

 Alex forced himself not to jump at his father’s bellow.
-Alex often forgot his father was a berserker and had become king by helping grandfather murder the former king of Glomma and defeating over a hundred men in single combat by the age of twenty five.
+Alex often forgot his father was a berserker and had become king by helping his grandfather murder the former king of Glomma and defeating over a hundred men in single combat by the age of twenty-five.

-“Fine, I shall do as you demand and take guards.
+“Fine, I shall do as you demand.
 Perhaps Giles is right and I shall find a girl who likes me for who I am.
-If nothing else it shall be good to see mother’s home land and visit aunt Valencia.”
+If nothing else it shall be good to see mother’s homeland and visit aunt Valencia.”
 Alex replied.
 “How do you plan to build these wagons you spoke of Giles?”

 Giles smiled.
 “I’ve several ideas on that score, but don’t worry I plan to make them both functional and comfortable.”

-The king made a snort at Giles reply, the king thought Alex and all his sons had become soft and lacked the skills and passion to be true warriors.
+The king made a snort at Giles’s reply; the king thought Alex and all his sons had become soft.

 “You have something against comfort father?”
-Alex asked as the foot man set a plate of chocolate cake before him.
+Alex asked.

-“Just that it’s fine for old women and the sick but a warrior must be use to hardships.
-In my youth I was lucky to have a bed roll much less a tent.”
-The king held his goblet out to have immediately filled with more ale by a hovering footman.
+“It’s fine for old women and the sick but a warrior must be used to hardships.
+In my youth, I was lucky to have a bed roll much less a tent.”
+The king stated.

-“I’m not going into battle farther, merely trying to find a wife.
+“I’m not going into battle, merely trying to find a wife.
 Therefore I should be at my best if I’m to find a girl, not churlish because I had a poor night’s sleep.”
 Alex replied.

 “Easy Alex, your majesty, the wagon will be a combination of both comfort and practicality.
-It also can’t be too luxurious after all you will not be his Majesty Alexander Magnus Thorbrand but simply Alex Magnusson the youngest son of a rich knight.”
+It also can’t be too luxurious after all you will not be his Majesty Alexander Magnus Thorbrand but simply Alex Magnusson.”
 Giles stated.

-Alex nodded his head and turned his attention to his cake, he just hoped the bed was big enough at six foot five it was a damn nuisance to find a bed big enough for his height.
+Alex nodded he just hoped the bed was big enough at six foot five it was a damn nuisance to find a bed big enough.
 He looked across the table to see Giles give him a smile and knew his friend would see to his needs, he wasn’t his father and he never would be thank the gods.
-Alex watched his father finish another tankard of before falling asleep in his chair, no he’d never be his father and if that meant enjoying a soft bed and using his brains to rule instead of brute strength then all the better.
+Alex watched his father finish another tankard of wine before falling asleep in his chair, no he’d never be his father and if that meant enjoying a soft bed and using his brains to rule instead of brute strength then all the better.